StCroixTourism.com...It's about all things St. Croix...

 Back to top of page

-St. Croix lies in the Atlantic Time zone.
-We do not follow Daylight Savings Time.
-During the spring and summer we are on the same time as the East Coast of the U.S. When the clocks are set back for daylight savings, in the fall and winter, we are one hour ahead of East Coast time.
+St. Croix uses Atlantic Time and does not follow Daylight Saving Time.
+St Croix uses the same time as the East Coast of the U.S. during the summer months.
+During daylight saving time, in the fall and winter months, St Croix is one hour ahead of East Coast time.

 Back to top of page

-Yes, Juan F. Luis Hospital - Sunny Isle, located across from the Innovative Building.
+Yes, Juan F. Luis Hospital - Sunny Isle, located adjacent to the Viya building behind the Kmart shopping center.
 In fact, there is a new cardiac center that is one of the largest and most modern in the Caribbean.
 There are doctors of every kind available on the island.
-Click here for more medical doctor information.
+Click here for a list of doctors.

 Back to top of page